nhan0504/Restaurant/Angular.md

 - Model: Business logic and data
 - View-model: Derive from the model.
 Contain information required to render the view

+## Single page application
+- A web application that fits in a single page -> At the start, only need to download the page from the server onces
+- Subsequent request to the server only to get data in JSON or XML -> Don't have to download the whole page again
+- Allows pre-render: Render part of the information fetched while the rest is still being downloaded -> Load the page faster for user

 # Getting started with Angular
 ## Install Angular-CLI
 Install Angular-cli globally: The command line tool for scaffolding Angular application